hkchengrex/Tracking-Anything-with-DEVA/docs/DEMO.md

 ## Explanation of arguments

 General:
-- `match_and_merge_mode`: can be set to `iou` or `engulf`.
-This controls how segment merging (Section 3.2.2) is done.
-The "iou" mode is as described in the paper.
 - `detection_every`: number of frames between two consecutive detections; a higher number means faster inference but slower responses to new objects
 - `amp`: enable mixed precision; is faster and has a lower memory usage
 - `chunk_size`: number of objects to be processed in parallel; a higher number means faster inference but higher memory usage
 - `size`: internal processing resolution for the propagation module; defaults to 480
-- `max_missed_detection_count`: maximum number of consecutive detections that can be missed before an object is deleted from memory
+- `max_missed_detection_count`: maximum number of consecutive detections that can be missed before an object is deleted from memory.
 - `max_num_objects`: maximum number of objects that can be tracked at the same time; new objects are ignored if this is exceeded

 Text-prompted mode only: